justinca/w0abe-blog/content/blog/getting-started/antennas/index.md

 [Operating](./operating) -->

 ## Antennas Are Half Of The Equation
 Your transceiver won't work without an Antenna.
 This post isn't going to scratch the surface of amateur radio antennas but I hope it helps you to get on the air.
-While researching my first antenna I read a number of posts that suggested you build your first antenna.
+While researching my first antenna I read a number of posts that suggested you should build your first antenna.
 I did, and it was worth it.
 You can read about antennas all day but building your own really helps the pieces fall into place.

 ## SWR
 You will no doubt encounter Standing Wave Ratio (SWR) values as you investigate antennas.
 SWR is the ratio of energy that is reflected back to your transceiver.
 In a perfect world an antenna's SWR would be 1:1.
 Generally the value is expressed as only the first number.
 Values below 2 are preferred.
 High SWR values can damage your transceiver during transmission so make sure you understand what it is and how to measure it.
 Modern transceivers have built-in SWR meters.
 My FT-891 needs to be set to 5 watts to measure SWR.
 If you turn your power down the chances of damaging your rig are greatly reduced.